Avashy brass jewellery uses original designs made popular by the first new age travellers visiting India in the sixties.

-There was a lot of competition in the silver market so the family decided to use different materials including copper, zinc and brass as an affordable alternative to gold jewellery for village families to wear at weddings and special occasions.
+Because of high competition in the silver market, the family decided to use different materials including copper, zinc and brass as a cheap alternative to gold jewellery.
+Their traditional designs sold mainly to village families to wear at weddings and for special occasions.

-In recent years, ‘Boho’ fashion gained mainstrean popularity with fashionistas.
-Even high street accessory shops have been following this trend but unfortunately most of their boho-chic fashion jewellery is mass-produced in China.
+In recent years, ‘Boho’ fashion gained mainstream popularity with fashionistas.
+Even high street accessory shops started following this trend but sadly most of their boho-chic fashion jewellery is mass-produced in China.

-Today the business is run by Gopal who employs not only family members and local workers, but also specialised jewellery makers from other states in India.
+Today Gopal runs the business and employs not only family members and local workers, but also specialised jewellery makers from other states in India.

-Interest in authentic brass jewellery has continued to grow and Gopal Ji has customers from around the world, mostly North and South America, Russia, Germany and Australia.
+Interest in authentic brass jewellery has continued to grow and Gopal Ji has customers from around the world, including North and South America, Russia, Germany and Australia.

 Avashy is pleased to be supporting this local craft industry, bringing these lovely jewellery pieces to the UK through small independent retailers and market stalls and our online shop.